dabamos/openadms-node/README.md

 ![OpenADMS Node](https://www.dabamos.de/github/openadms.png)

-The **Open Automatic Deformation Monitoring System** (OpenADMS) is a free and open-source software for sensor control, observation data processing, data storage, and data exchange in the Internet of Things (IoT).
+The **Open Automatic Deformation Monitoring System** (OpenADMS) is a free and open-source software for sensor control, observation data processing, and spatial , and sensor data exchangedata storage in the Internet of Things (IoT).

 The **OpenADMS Node** software runs on single sensor node instances in a sensor network to obtain the measured data of total stations, digital levels,